JennEYoon/deep-learning/readme.md

 ###  III.
 Other Classes

+  * fast.ai deep learning classes revisit.  https://github.com/fastai/fastbook

+    Back in 2018 when I first came across fast.ai, it was too hard for me to work through the notebooks because I didn't have the minimum 1 year concentrated coding experience in any language.
+I came across Jeremy Howard's interview again on YouTube, and it peaked my interest again.
+Now might be a good time to pick this up again.
+There is also a book form, which makes it easier to condense the video lectures.

   * PyTorch - Tutorial from SciPy 2020

   * PyTorch - Udacity Introduction, free class, Meetup NOVA